ethercards/ec-site-traits/_traits/119-selective-layer-reroll.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-This Trait gives you the ability to **select layers in the accidental collaboration artwork(s) on your card and reroll them.** With Selective Layer Reroll, you also get higher chances of rolling a “Perfect.”
+This Trait gives you the ability to **select layers in the Accidental Collaboration artwork(s) on your card and reroll them.** With Selective Layer Reroll, you also get higher chances of rolling a “Perfect.”
 This is a **one-time trait and is burned after use.**

 <small>*Terms and conditions apply.</small>